lmgame-org/lmgame-org.github.io/public/blogs/pokemon_red.md

 Because of navigation tasks are too hard and combat control is easy, Pokémon gameplay ends up serving primarily as a test of the underlying navigation gaming harness, rather than a true measure of the model’s reasoning abilities.

 To better distinguish model capabilities even without custom gaming scaffolds, we introduce Lmgame Bench: a curated suite of moderately challenging video games paired with modular, easy-to-integrate gaming harnesses.
-Our benchmark aims to unleash the potential of game as an eval by providing standardized settings for meaningful model evalution rather than harness evaluation.
+Our benchmark aims to unleash the potential of game-as-an-eval by providing standardized settings for meaningful model evalution rather than harness evaluation.

 ### Game Choice